 Manchester United

 Manchester United Football Club, hailing from the Old Trafford area of Greater Manchester, is a distinct and formidable figure in the soccer world.
-Despite sharing geographical roots with Manchester City, they are very different clubs, each with their own rich historical legacies.
+Despite sharing geographical roots with Manchester City, they are very different clubs, each with its rich historical legacies.
 Manchester United, colloquially referred to as the Red Devils traces its history back to 1878 when it was known as Newton Heath LYR Football Club.

 Newcastle United